-They have a single stem with a root system which should be planted in a substrate with a large particle size.
+They have a single stem with a root system that should be planted in a substrate with large particle size.
 Along the stem and its leaves, the coloration can vary from deep green to dark red.

 It grows best when kept at a temperature of 59-86°F in water with a pH of 5-8.
 As you can see, these plants can tolerate a wide range of conditions making them extremely hardy.

 The propagation of this species is relatively simple and will occur when the plants are mature and during the warmer months when they will grow surface flowers that produce seeds.
 These seeds will eventually sink down to the aquarium substrate where they will grow into new plants.

 The Red Diamond Echinodorus is a variety of Amazon Sword plant which is likely a crossbreed between E. hartmanni and E.barthii which has resulted in a plant with deep red sword-like leaves.